MichalTaczala/renting_parking_spaces_app/docs/api.md

 Creates a new parking spott with the specified details, inc. nested address and other attributes.
 If address is not yet in the database, a new address is added and the address_id is attached to the parking spot model.

 ### Parameters
+None

+### Request Body
+The request body should be a JSON object containing following fields:
 - `name` (required): Name of the parking spot.
 - `description`: Description of the parking spot.
 - `height`(optional): Height of the parking spot.